GenomicsAotearoa/data-management-resources/docs/modules/module06.md

 # Module 06 - Indigenous data sovereignty

-There is no shortage of think-pieces that contextualise the [CARE Guiding Principles](https://www.gida-global.org/care) for Indigenous data sovereignty, and a growing number of empirical examples that facilitate [Indigenous People’s Rights in Data](https://www.gida-global.org/new-page-1) and Indigenous data sovereignty (e.g., [Indigenous Peoples’ Rights in Data: a contribution toward Indigenous Research Sovereignty]( https://doi.org/10.3389/frma.2023.1173805)).
+There is no shortage of think-pieces that contextualise the [FAIR](https://www.go-fair.org/fair-principles/) and [CARE Guiding Principles](https://www.gida-global.org/care), and a growing number of empirical examples that facilitate [Indigenous People’s Rights in Data](https://www.gida-global.org/new-page-1) and Indigenous data sovereignty (e.g., [Indigenous Peoples’ Rights in Data: a contribution toward Indigenous Research Sovereignty]( https://doi.org/10.3389/frma.2023.1173805)).
 There are many ways these goals can be achieved.
 Here, we focus on helping researchers translate these principles into meaningful actions to empower Indigenous research partners.

 ## Developing relationships with Indigenous research partners